jthurst01/platform-events-rma/README.md

 node bin/www
 ```

-Open your browser to  [http://localhost:3001](http://localhost:3001) and creat a Platform Event Salesforce and see it appear on the page.
+Open your browser to  [http://localhost:3001](http://localhost:3001) and create an RMA Event in Salesforce from the left hand form, and see a Return Status event subscribed on the right hand pane.